quantcdn/docs/docs/dashboard/domains.md

 HTTPS certificates are automatically created and renewed via our automated process, however if you need to manually trigger a SSL certificate generation (e.g during go-live to minimise SSL errors) then you may click the "Renew" button next to any domain.

 :::tip
 Quant will always redirect insecure traffic to HTTPS.
-For improved security you should consider (enabling HSTS)[/docs/dashboard/custom-http-headers] via the custom headers tool
+For improved security you should consider [enabling HSTS](/docs/dashboard/custom-http-headers) via the custom headers tool
 :::